Integration Checklist for HRIS and ICHRA Platforms: 2026

 Laying the Groundwork: Scoping Your Integration

-1. Define the Integration Scope
+1. Define the Integration Scope and Goals

 The scope outlines exactly which data points need to flow between your HRIS and ICHRA systems.
 This includes employee census data (like names and addresses), job details, and payroll information.
 It also clarifies which system is the “source of truth” for each piece of data, what events trigger a data sync (like a new hire or a termination), and how often the sync happens.
 Because ICHRAs are group health plans, your integration must respect all ERISA, HIPAA, and COBRA regulations.

-2. Assess HRIS Vendor Coverage
+2. Assess Vendor Coverage and System Compatibility

-- ADP serves over one million clients globally.
+• ADP serves over one million clients globally.

-- Paychex has approximately 800,000 business clients.
+• Paychex has approximately 800,000 business clients.

-- UKG is used by more than 80,000 customers.
+• UKG is used by more than 80,000 customers.

-- BambooHR is trusted by over 30,000 companies.
+• BambooHR is trusted by over 30,000 companies.

-Ensure your chosen ICHRA platform can connect with your existing systems—use this ICHRA vendor selection checklist to confirm HRIS and payroll compatibility—whether through a pre built connector or another method.
+Ensure your chosen ICHRA platform can connect with your existing systems.
+Use this ICHRA vendor selection checklist to confirm HRIS and payroll compatibility, whether through a pre built connector or another method.

-3. Establish Data Governance and a Source of Truth
+4. Establish Data Governance and a Source of Truth

 To prevent conflicting information, you must designate a single source of truth for each data element.
 For example, your HRIS is the authority on an employee’s legal name and home address, while the ICHRA platform is the source of truth for their allowance amount.
 Good data governance ensures that everyone in HR, finance, and IT is working with the same timely and accurate information, effectively breaking down data silos.